InfiniBrains/Awesome-GameDev-Resources/portfolio/03-structure/README.md

 haunted house and they will not engage.

 # Homework

-- Set your goal as your portfolio.
-- Create a wireframe draft of what you are going to do on [figma](https://www.figma.com/) or any other tool you find relevant.
+1. Create a wireframe draft of what you are going to do on [figma](https://www.figma.com/), [miro](https://miro.com/) or any other tool you find relevant.
+2. Scaffold your project in github.
+Describe in the README.md what you are going to do in your demo.
+You might try to convince a colleague to work with you.
+3. [Optional] Build a console based space invader.
+    - Efficiently draw (print on console)
+    - Efficient collision check

+# Most requested topics to be covered in this class
+- 13 #AI #flocking #BoardGames #MinMax #chess #procedural
+- 5 #gameplay
+- 4 #Rendering #vfx #grass #leaf #water #graphics #shader
+- 4 #UI #UX
+- 4 #networking
+- 4 #interview #questions
+- 3 #XR #VR
+- 3 #tools #unityeditor
+- 3 #backend #devops
+- 2 #physics
+- 2 #PortifolioPage #website #responsive
+- 2 #CV
+- 2 #github #githubpages
+- 2 #writing #narrative
+- 2 #itch
+- 1 #soundtrack #audio
+- 1 #LinkedIn
+- 1 #security